Code-Institute-Submissions/stream1-project-3/readme.md

 ## Deployment and issues that had arisen

 Github has been used to deploy this website, however there have been some issues.
 The issue that arises regards my commits, whereby each commit I have done is being registered under the username “Usernamesername” due to a bug when starting the project.
 With the help of my mentor as well as using the Slack community, I attempted to resolve this issue, however I was unable to do so.
 My mentor and I had decided against starting a new project repository in order to maintain my commit history.
 Due to this error, the project repository page appears to state that there are two contributors, however I am the only contributor to this project.

+The image below details the message that is shown when committing new code, and also ensures that these are indeed my own commits.

 ![github issues](screenshots/github-username-issues.png)